List of unproduced DC Comics projects: Early attempt at a Justice League series

-An early attempt at a Justice League television series was to feature lesser known superheroes, like the Question and Doctor Fate, that would have been part of the DC Animated Universe.
-The series was cancelled in favor of Batman Beyond.
+An early attempt at a Justice League television series was to feature lesser-known superheroes, like the Question and Doctor Fate, that would have been part of the DC Animated Universe.
+The series was canceled in favor of Batman Beyond.

 Justice League: Worlds Collide

-Circa 2004, Bruce Timm announced that a direct-to-video Justice League feature film was in the works.
+Circa 2004, Bruce Timm announced a direct-to-video feature film based on Justice League animated series.
 The film was intended to make a bridge between the second season of Justice League to the first season of Justice League Unlimited.
-The film was planned to reveal how Wonder Woman acquired her Invisible-Jet, and also planned to feature the Crime Syndicate as the main antagonists, an idea that was originally conceived for the two-part episode "A Better World", until the Syndicate was replaced by the Justice Lords.
+The film was planned to reveal how Wonder Woman acquired her invisible jet, and also planned to feature the Crime Syndicate as the main antagonists, an idea that was originally conceived for the two-part episode "A Better World", until the Syndicate was replaced by the Justice Lords.
 Dwayne McDuffie wrote the script and Andrea Romano assembled the cast, but Warner Bros. finally scrapped the project.
-In 2010, the film's plot was used for the non-DCAU film Justice League: Crisis on Two Earths, but removing all references to the continuity of the DC animated universe, and replacing John Stewart with Hal Jordan as the Justice League's Green Lantern.
+In 2010, the scrapped film was adapted into Justice League: Crisis on Two Earths, a standalone film that is unconnected to the DC Animated Universe.

+Smallville Justice League spin-off

+After the show's debut of Justice League in the Smallville episode "Justice", there was a consideration for the Justice League spin-off, but it never came to fruition.
+Smallville writer Steven S. DeKnight revealed that a spin-off Justice League series was expected to happen after the episode "Justice" and would have continued the story of Oliver Queen and his new team.

 JLA/Avengers film

 In 2009, Bruce Timm has expressed interest in an animated film based on the JLA/Avengers crossover limited series.
-As of 2020, no updates have appeared since.
+As of 2024, no updates have appeared since.

 Crisis on Infinite Earths film

+Animated adaptation by Bruce Timm

 In 2009, Bruce Timm mentioned the possibility of an animated film of Crisis on Infinite Earths.
+A similar project was released in 2024 as the final installment of the DC Animated Movie Universe franchise.

+Live-action adaptation

+In August 2022, when Warner Bros.
+Discovery merger was completed and Walter Hamada began preparations to leave his role as President of DC Films, it was revealed that prior to these events Warner Bros. had been developing a project based on Crisis on Infinite Earths.
+The plot would have similarly incorporated the multiverse and iterations of the main characters from alternate realities.
+Following Hamada's departure from the studios, the project's future realization is dependent on Gunn and Safran's plans for the franchise.

 Untitled direct-to-video Justice League film

-An untitled Justice League direct to DVD film was in the works in 2008, with a design by James Tucker.
+An untitled Justice League direct-to-DVD film was in the works in 2008, with a design by James Tucker.

+Wonder Woman-centered Justice League film

+In 2013, producer James Tucker has spoken about wanting a Wonder Woman-centered Justice League film.

+Justice League: Gods and Monsters Chronicles season 2

+A second season of the series was planned to be released in 2016 and would have featured ten episodes.